ThomasTorres2024/Connectro/docs/UserResarch.md

-# Thomas
+## Thomas
-#### CSC 305 Week 6 Usear Research

-# Observation - Features to Implement for Non-Tech Savy Audience Thomas
+#### Observation - Features to Implement for Non-Tech Savy Audience Thomas
-    - Observation Statement:
+Observation Statement:
 	- Many people tend to think that people who are not tech savvy tend to struggle the most with UI navigation and aspects like 2FA
-        - Navigation from page to page and understanding how they are linked is another observation by someone in IT work
+	- Navigation from page to page and understanding how they are linked is another observation by someone in IT work Supporting Data
-    - Supporting Data
 	- There were 15 total responders in the survey, $33%$ of responders answered something along the lines of UI/Navigation problems (this is before throwing out bad/meaningless responses.)
-        - Second concern mentioned the most is 2FA, but not nearly as much
+	- Second concern mentioned the most is 2FA, but not nearly as much Team Action
-    - Team Action
 	- UI must be developed with the goal in mind of making navigation extremely simple for the users because users will not be tech savvy
 	- 2FA has some innate level of being difficult, there's not much that can be done other than instructions and maybe a little help guide
 ---

 ## Elton